tldr-pages/tldr/pages/linux/rpm.md

 `rpm --verify --all '{{php-*}}'`

-- Display changelog of a specific package:
+- Display the changelog of a specific package:

 `rpm --query --changelog {{package_name}}`